3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/docs/index.md

 This is a program launcher that allows you to take advantage of the entire screen area.

 The full screen listing frees the user from cumbersome scrolling operations.
+Recommended for those who are dissatisfied with the cramped Start Menu.

-This program will not replace the `Start Menu`, but the more you use it, the less often you should use the `Start Menu`.
+This program will not replace the Start Menu, but the more you use it, the less often you should use the Start Menu.

 ![image](img/top-image.png)